PP Woven Bags & Raffia Recycling Line

 Field Performance Notes

-Representative operating observations (anonymized).
-Results depend on feedstock and configuration.
+Representative operating observations.
+Actual results depend on feedstock, contamination, utilities, and configuration.

-Printed cement sacks with heavy sand load: hot wash and higher friction-wash intensity reduced abrasive carryover into drying and improved flake cleanliness.
+Printed cement sacks with heavy sand load benefited from hot wash and higher friction-wash intensity, reducing abrasive carryover into drying and improving flake cleanliness.

-Raffia tape/yarn scrap with light organics: controlled granulation improved rinse efficiency and stabilized downstream feeding for extrusion preparation.
+Raffia tape and yarn scrap with light organics used controlled granulation to improve rinse efficiency and stabilize downstream extrusion preparation.

 Technical FAQs